danilnagy/dmc/_posts/2015-10-14-server-side-analysis.md

 .attr("fill", function(d) { return "hsl(" + Math.floor((1-d.value)*250) + ", 100%, 50%)"; });
 ```

 This is the code that generates the rectangle geometry for the analysis overlay.
-To make sure that this code runs only when the heatmap is active, wrap the _entire block of code_ in a coditional that checks the value of the 'checked' boolean.
+To make sure that this code runs only when the heatmap is active, wrap the _entire block of code_ in a conditional that checks the value of the 'checked' boolean.
 The whole block of code should now look like this:

 ```javascript
 if (checked == true){